Julia Gardiner Tyler: Early life

-Julia Gardiner Tyler was born on May 4, 1820 on New York's Gardiner's Island, one of the largest privately owned islands in the United States.
-She was the daughter of David Gardiner, a landowner and New York State Senator (1824–1828), and Juliana MacLachlan Gardiner.
+Julia Gardiner was born on May 4, 1820, on Gardiner's Island in New York to David Gardiner, a landowner and New York State senator (1824–1828), and Juliana MacLachlan Gardiner.
 Her ancestry was Dutch, Scottish, and English, and she was the third of four children.
 The Gardiners were a wealthy and influential family, and she was taught to value social class and advantageous marriages.
-She was raised in the town of East Hampton and the small hamlet of Bay Shore.
-She was educated at home until she was 16 years old, and she then attended the Chagaray Institute in New York where she studied music, French literature, ancient history, arithmetic, and composition.
+She was educated at home until she was 16 years old, and she then attended the Chagaray Institute in New York, where she studied music, French literature, ancient history, arithmetic, and composition.
+She was raised as a Presbyterian.

-As a young woman Gardiner was a budding socialite, closely following fashion trends and courting potential suitors.
+As a young woman Gardiner closely followed fashions.
 She was introduced in Saratoga Springs, New York at the age of 15.
-In 1839, she shocked polite society by appearing in a newspaper advertisement for a middle-class department store, posed with an unidentified man and identified as "The Rose of Long Island".
+In 1840, she shocked polite society by appearing in an advertisement for a department store, posed with an unidentified man and identified as "The Rose of Long Island".
 Her family took her to Europe, possibly to avoid further publicity, while the nickname "Rose of Long Island" became permanently associated with Gardiner.
 They first left for London, arriving on October 29, 1840.
-They visited England, France, Italy, Switzerland, Germany, Holland, Belgium, Ireland, and Scotland before returning to New York in September 1841.
+They visited England, France, Italy, Switzerland, Germany, The Netherlands, Belgium, Ireland, and Scotland before returning to New York in September 1841.
 While in France, she was presented to the French court, adding to her list of suitors.
 After returning from Europe, the Gardiners spent time in Washington, D.C.